Get FREE Shipping on 300 USD or Above

 Oak Leaves and Braiding Patterns

-These sturdy oak leaves on Lederhosen represent longevity, resilience, and unwavering strength, mirroring the character of the Bavarian people.
+Sturdy oak leaves on Lederhosen represent longevity, resilience, and unwavering strength, mirroring the character of the Bavarian people.
 Braiding patterns are often seen on Lederhosen suspenders, evoking the woven branches of mighty oak trees, a silent prayer for stability and unwavering spirit.

 Beer Steins, Hearts, Crossed Rifles & Hunting Horns